 History

-Founded National Forget-Me-Not Day just after World War I. Then Judge Robert S. Marks declared November 10 a day of remembrance for those who suffered severe physical injuries in the war – limbs, a lot of blood, other parts of the body.
+The holiday was first established just after World War I when Judge Robert S. Marks declared November 10 a day of remembrance for those who suffered severe physical injuries in the war.
+The proceeds from the purchase and sale of forget-me-nots go to the needs of the wounded.

 Interesting Facts